jasonwu0731/jasonwu0731.github.io/_pages/about.md

 - 04/2020: New SOTA on conversational machine reading with EMT model at [ACL 2020]().
 - 12/2019: AOP paper got [Best Paper Award](http://alborz-geramifard.com/workshops/neurips19-Conversational-AI/Main.html) at NeurIPS ConvAI workshop.
 - 07/2019: TRADE paper is presented as the [Outstanding Paper](http://www.acl2019.org/EN/winners-of-acl-2019-best-paper-awards.xhtml) at ACL 2019.

+## We Are Hiring!
+Please check the [Salesforce AI careers](https://www.salesforceairesearch.com/careers) for our benefits and open positions.

 <!--- - 05/2019: Two papers are accepted by [ACL 2019](http://www.acl2019.org/EN/index.xhtml) (Florence, Italy), one for multi-domain dialogue state tracking and the other for dialogue meta-learning [[Info](/publications)]. -->
 <!--- 12/2018: Global-to-local memory pointer network is presented at [NeurIPS ConvAI](http://alborz-geramifard.com/workshops/nips18-Conversational-AI/Main.html) (Montreal, Canada) and [ICLR 2019](https://iclr.cc/Conferences/2019) (New Orleans, US). [[Info]](/publications/nips18) -->